Ronalyn24/Wordpress-Custom-Template-from-Scratch/README.md

-Example of Wordpress Custom Template from Scratch the pages are dynamic and used the following code: html5, SCSS, PHP and jQuery and also the ACF pro
+Example of Wordpress Custom Template from Scratch <br>
+the pages are dynamic and used the following code: html5, SCSS, PHP and jQuery and also the ACF pro